LukaDeVrij/infogap/README.md

 3. Install the package locally `pip install -e .`

 ## III.
 Set up an Environment file
+The purpose of the `.env` is to set configuration environment variables specific to you.
+Don't commit this.
 1. In `infogap` project directory, run `touch .env`
-2. Create two keys: `SCRATCH_DIR` (where all the artifacts from the pipeline will be stored)
+2. Create two keys: `SCRATCH_DIR` (where all the artifacts from the pipeline will be stored), and `THE_KEY`, an OpenAI key.
-3.

 ## IV.
 Install requirements
 `pip install -r requirements.txt` (It's possible I missed a couple of modules here, please submit a PR if you find that to be the case and I'll approve right away).